 Comparing Feed Costs: Is Expensive Feed Worth It?

-It’s tempting to buy the cheapest feed, but this is often a mistake.
+It’s tempting to buy the cheapest feed, but this is often a false economy.

-- Feed Efficiency: Premium feeds are more “feed-efficient,” meaning the chicken’s body can use more of the nutrients, leading to less waste (and healthier poops!).
+Feed Efficiency: Premium feeds are more feed-efficient, meaning the chicken’s body can use more of the nutrients, leading to less waste.

-In our experience, paying a little more for a high-quality feed like Red Hen 17 or Barastoc Golden Yolk pays for itself in better egg production and healthier birds.
-When budgeting for your backyard flock, remember that quality feed is an investment, not just an expense.
+In my experience, paying a little more for a high-quality feed like Red Hen 17 or Barastoc Golden Yolk pays for itself in better egg production and healthier birds.

 How Feed Quality Affects Egg Production and Health Costs

-- More Eggs: A nutritionally balanced diet is the #1 factor for consistent egg laying.
+More Eggs: A nutritionally balanced diet is the number one factor for consistent egg laying.

-- Better Egg Quality: The vitamins in the feed (like marigold extract) are what give you those beautiful, bright golden yolks.
+Better Egg Quality: The vitamins in the feed (like marigold extract for Vitamin A) are what give you those beautiful, bright golden yolks that make backyard eggs so superior to supermarket eggs.

 How to Save Money on Chicken Feed

-- Proper Storage: Stop wasting money on feed that’s spoiled or eaten by rats.
-A good metal bin pays for itself.
+Proper Storage: Stop wasting money on feed that’s spoiled or eaten by rats.
+A good metal bin pays for itself within months.

-- The 90/10 Rule: Supplementing with safe kitchen scraps and garden greens (up to 10% of their diet) is a great way to “stretch” your feed bag.
+The 90/10 Rule: Supplementing with safe kitchen scraps and garden greens (up to 10 percent of their diet) is a great way to stretch your feed bag.

 This section is for those who want to understand the science behind their feed bag.